We’re evolving. Mercer is now part of the new, expanded Marsh brand

 In this interactive panel, two client leaders and Mercer communications consultant/s share first-hand experiences from the early months of implementation.
 They discuss how their organisations have adapted to the Directive’s requirements — strengthening governance, improving data quality, enabling managers to have transparent pay conversations, and communicating pay principles clearly to build trust and support equitable pay practices.
 The session will include live polling and an audience Q&A to focus on the practical challenges attendees face now, such as multi-country coordination, remediation decisions, and sustaining employee engagement in a more transparent pay environment.

-Evolving talent trends: Shaping the rewards ecosystem across Europe and beyond
+Evolving talent trends: Shaping the rewards ecosystem across Europe and Asia

-How should rewards adapt to shifting talent dynamics to become strategic drivers of capability and performance?
+How should rewards adapt to shifting talent dynamics to become a strategic driver of capability, performance, and business value?

-This session will explore how organizations can reposition rewards from an administrative cost to a strategic value driver.
-Moving beyond transactional pay and benefits, we will examine how reward systems can shape behavior, build capability, and deliver measurable business outcomes.
+This session will explore how organisations can reposition rewards from an administrative cost toa strategic value driver.
+Moving beyond transactional pay and benefits, we will examine how reward systems can shape behaviour, build capability, and deliver measurable business outcomes.

 Rethinking executive rewards for a global, volatile future

-How should executive rewards adapt to increasing globalization, evolving sustainability expectations, and heightened geopolitical volatility?
+How should executive rewards evolve in response to increasing globalization, shifting sustainability priorities, and growing geopolitical uncertainty?

 Subject to change.